 Creutzfeldt-Jakob Disease Foundation Advocacy Visits

 The Creutzfeldt-Jakob Disease (CJD) Foundation is on Capitol Hill today to inform Members of Congress and their staff about Creutzfeldt-Jakob Disease (CJD), a rare,100% fatal, degenerative brain disease that causes rapidly progressive dementia.
 CJD is transmissible and presently has no treatment or cure.
-CJD is reported to affect approximately one person per million individuals worldwide, however, the unreported and undiagnosed number of cases remains unclear.
+In their lifetime, approximately 1 in 6,000 individuals die from this disease, however, the unreported and undiagnosed number of cases remains unclear.

 CJD receives modest support for surveillance through the Centers for Disease Control and Prevention (CDC).
-We need your support to strengthen and continue the coordination of prion activities and to assure the safety of the American public and the U.S. food supply.
+We need your support to strengthen and continue the coordination of prion activities and to assure the safety of the American public.

 One form of this disease in humans, variant CJD (vCJD), is known to be caused by ingesting tissues in beef contaminated with Bovine Spongiform Encephalopathy (BSE), more commonly known as “mad cow” disease.
-The most recent U.S. case of BSE was announced in 2013 and confirmed by the National Prion Disease Pathology Surveillance Center (NPDPSC) in 2014.
-The unusual form of BSE found in this cow and the limited testing by the USDA adds another layer to the already deepening concerns regarding possible risks to humans.
+The most recent U.S. case of variant CJD was announced in 2013 and confirmed by the National Prion Disease Pathology Surveillance Center (NPDPSC) in 2014.
+Limited BSE testing by the USDA adds another layer to the already deepening concerns regarding possible risks to humans.
 Recently, the USDA has decreased random testing for BSE from 40,000 to 25,000 tests per year (12,719 tests in 6 months, or 1 test per 3,302 live cows).
 Hence, surveillance of BSE in this country is largely dependent on demonstrating the lack of transmission to humans through human disease surveillance.
 The vCJD case identified by NPDPSC in 2014 exemplifies the persistent risk for vCJD acquired in unsuspected geographic locations and highlights the need for continuing prion surveillance and awareness to prevent further dissemination of vCJD.

-Key Request: We ask for Congressional support in maintaining the National Prion Disease Pathology Surveillance Center’s (NPDPSC) appropriation for FY 2019 at a level that does not decrease below the FY 2018 appropriation of $6 million.
-This would allow the NPDPSC to meet increasing autopsy costs and continue to develop more efficient detection methods while providing an acceptable level of prion surveillance.
-Reduction of funding to the NPDPSC would eliminate an important safety net to U.S. public health, making the U.S. the only industrialized country lacking prion surveillance, which in turn could jeopardize the export of U.S. beef.
+Key Request 1: We ask for Congressional support in increasing the National Prion Disease Pathology Surveillance Center’s (NPDPSC) appropriation for FY 2020 by $2 million, for a total of $8 million.
+This would allow the NPDPSC to meet increasing autopsy costs and continue to develop more efficient detection methods while providing an acceptable level of human prion disease surveillance.
+Reduction of funding to the NPDPSC would eliminate an important safety net to U.S. public health, making the U.S. the only industrialized country lacking prion surveillance, which in turn would jeopardize the export of U.S. beef.
+The increase in funding would allow the NPDPSC to expand its scope to address the growth in Chronic Wasting Dsease (CWD) among deer and elk, and explore whether CWD could spread to humans.

-Maintaining the 2018 appropriation of $6.0M to the CDC will allow the NPDPSC to survive and continue to develop more efficient detection methods while providing an acceptable level of prion surveillance.
-At a lower level of funding, acceptable national prion surveillance would not be possible.
+Maintaining the 2019 appropriation of $6.0M to the CDC will allow the NPDPSC to persist and continue to develop more efficient detection methods while providing an acceptable level of prion surveillance.
+Acceptable national prion surveillance would not be possible at a lower level of funding.
+In addition, adding $2.0M to the appropriation for a total of $8.0M would enable the NPDPSC to increase surveillance, tissue collection, diagnostics and diagnostic test development of prion disease cases from CWD endemic states to determine if CWD is transmissible to humans.

 The National Prion Disease Pathology Surveillance Center is the only organization in the U.S. that monitors human prion diseases and is able to determine whether a patient acquired the disease through the consumption of prion contaminated beef (“mad cow” disease) or meat from elk and deer affected by chronic wasting disease (CWD).